Quinoa Pilaf with Walnuts and Dried Cherries

 This is a great side dish or makes a delicious lunch or snack all on its own.
 Serve warm, room temperature- it's even better cold!
 If you can find dried cherries, they are better than the cranberries because they're not overly sweet, but cranberries are still tasty.
 Or to make this dish even lower in sugar, omit the dried fruit altogether.

-Heat oil in nonstick Dutch oven over medium heat.
-Add onion and cook, stirring frequently, until onions are caramelized, about 10 minutes.
+Heat 1 Tablespoon oil in nonstick Dutch oven over medium heat.
+Add chopped onion and cook, stirring frequently, until onions are caramelized, about 10 minutes.

-While onion is cooking, rinse quinoa in sieve.
+While onion is cooking, rinse 2 cups quinoa in sieve.

 Add the quinoa to the onion in Dutch oven.
-Stir in salt, black pepper and thyme.
-Stir in boiling water.
+Stir in 1 ⅛ teaspoon salt, 1 teaspoon black pepper and ½ teaspoon thyme.
+Stir in 2 cups boiling water.
 Cover, and gently boil for 10 minutes until the water is mostly absorbed.
 Uncover and continue to cook, stirring occasionally, until liquid has all been absorbed and quinoa is tender, about 6 to 8 minutes.